-Warning: When performing this step, make sure the speaker cable and shorter power switch cable are not strained.
+Warning: When performing this step, make sure the speaker cable, trackpad cable, and shorter power switch cable are not strained.

-- 8. With the speaker cable and power cable still attached, carefully reposition the top case so you can access the two remaining cables. - 9.
-Use a black stick to carefully disconnect the cables from the logic board. - 10.
-Remove the top case from the computer.
+- 10. With the top case loosened and the cables still attached, position the top case so it is somewhat off center and you can see all three connectors. - 11.
+Use needlenose pliers or a black stick to carefully disconnect the cables from the logic board.